kojq/gal/README.md

 1. Set Secure Boot mode to Setup mode via firmware settings

-1. Boot into the live environment
+1. Boot into the CachyOS live environment

 1. Connect to the Internet